Sunnydongyun12/momentum/README.md

 ## React
 https://reactjs.org/docs/hello-world.html
+* components live in `src/Components`, create yours in there and follow the examples of the ones already in there
 * components should have their presentational portions in `Component/view/Component.js`
   * `Component/index.js` will act as the container component, more info [here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
-* import components by using `import ComponentName from 'components/ComponentName';` because the `index.js` will automatically be used as the imported file
+* import components by using `import ComponentName from 'components/ComponentName';` because `index.js` will automatically be resolved as the imported file

 ### React Router
 https://reacttraining.com/react-router/web/guides/quick-start